Chelsea hasn’t done anything with her life.

 Okay, that’s not true.
 Chelsea has completed her undergrad with a degree in both psychology and literature, where she wrote her capstone paper on the reliability of eyewitness testimony (it’s not) and another capstone paper the same semester on the books Pride and Prejudice and Pride and Prejudice and Zombies, which she lovingly referred to as and Zombies.
 She’s also completed her Masters in Publishing, where she discovered she’s not very artistic, but she does like copyediting.

 Chelsea also worked at a psychiatric hospital in the Midwest for nearly three years—something like two years and eleven months, if anybody’s counting—which is now the basis for any work-related story she tries to tell.
 Everybody has retail horror stories.
 Not everybody can tell a story about the look on a doctor’s face when you say the bruise on your arm is a human bite mark.
+This is also where she got the Chubs Mug of Literary Fortitude, the source of (nearly) all the books she reads.

 And in a seamless switch from third person to first person, let’s talk a little about what the point of this blog is.